SCIE4402 Data Management and Analysis in the Natural Sciences

 - Honours core unit in Agricultural Science; Botany; Conservation Biology; Environmental Science; Marine Science; Zoology [Bachelor of Science (Honours)]

-- Honours option in Geographical Science; Natural Resource Management [Bachelor of Science (Honours)]
+- Honours option in Geographical Science; Marine Science; Natural Resource Management [Bachelor of Science (Honours)]

 - This unit provides students with the data management and analysis skills required for research in a range of natural sciences, including agricultural science, botany, conservation biology, ecology, environmental science, marine science, natural resource management, agricultural and environmental economics, and zoology.
 The first part of the unit provides essential foundation knowledge and skills for all students, while in the second part of the course, there are several options and students select the options most relevant to their research area and interests.
 The whole course takes an applied approach, focussing on developing clear hypotheses or questions; designing experiments or surveys to address these questions; exploring, understanding and analysing the resulting data; and finally drawing relevant and justifiable conclusions.
 The statistical software program R is introduced as a powerful tool for managing, presenting, and analysing biological, environmental and economic data.
 The course covers the classical analysis methods likely to be of most use to natural scientists, such as t-tests, proportion tests, chi-squared tests, linear regression, analysis of variance, and general linear models, with an emphasis on the applicability and limitations of different methods in different situations.
 The options in the second part of the course will include approaches for dealing with situations such as more complex experimental designs; multivariate species abundance data; species count data; germination data; growth data; human, environmental or ecological survey data; and survival data, through methods such as generalised linear models, mixed-effects models and multivariate analysis.